Adastwascht/DAS-120-Prtj/README.md

 # Research Questions

-1. How does weather values affect number of fires and total burnt area?
+How does weather values affect number of fires and total burnt area?
-2. How does governmental capacity affect number of fires and total burnt area?

 # Data Collection and Resources